Most women are told this sentence whenever they feel low or irritable-

 This means that a large part of the treatment is regulating diet, exercise, sleep, and stress patterns.
 This is why having a team of thyroid experts is the easiest and healthiest way to get results.

-The bottom line: Autoimmunity is the reason why thyroid occurs in females.
+Autoimmunity is the reason why thyroid occurs in females.
 This affects female hormones as well and can result in a disruption of the menstrual cycle, difficulty in conceiving, and complications during pregnancy.

 Jeevam Health can help in recovery from these consequences of thyroid disease in women.
+Get in touch with us today for your personalized plan.